frozen1c3/Music-Player-GO-WearOS/README.md

 How to use:
 - Download the apk from release (its actually only the debug apk and not a proper release)
 - Sideload it to your watch using adb.
-For sideloading from Android i recommend GeminiMan)
+For sideloading from Android, i recommend GeminiMan
-- Transfer music to your phone using https://f-droid.org/de/packages/org.localsend.localsend_app/
+- Transfer music to your phone using LocalSend - also required to be sideloaded via adb: https://f-droid.org/de/packages/org.localsend.localsend_app/